tomgreenfield/adapt-grunt/README.md

     grunt server-scorm:id
 Same as above, but emulates a SCORM server to test the tracking of learner progress.

+    grunt zip:id
+Compresses build of specified module.
+Outputted is a zip with the following naming convention: *reverseDate_projectCode_moduleID_revisionNumber*.
+Requires [command line client tools](http://i.stack.imgur.com/LMswf.png) to be checked when installing TortoiseSVN on Windows.

 ***Hint: if you forget which commands are available, you can run simply*** `grunt` ***to see a list of the supported commands (along with descriptions).***